IndexFziQ/NLPer-Conferences-Journals-Survey/README.md

-# NLPer-Meetings-Journals-Survey
+# NLPer-Conferences-Journals-Survey

-This repo aims to survey all available NLP+AI Meetings and Journals (mainly for NLPers).
+This repo aims to survey all available NLP+AI Conferences and Journals (mainly for NLPers).
 Best wishes for the acception of your papers.
 Welcome contributions!